javo0101/introGIS/lessons.md

 What kind of data do we need to make this map?

 - **Location of protests.** Since this data didn't exist, I had to create it.
 I tried to find all of the protests that took place from May 28, 2020 to June 3, 2020.
 Since this was based on my own ability to capture the data from news articles, I assume that there are protests that happened during that week that are not in my dataset.
 When I publish my map, it will be important to state this assumption and include the methodology for how this data was collected.
 - **Shapes to represent the neighborhoods.** For NYC neighborhoods we can download a shapefile (which is a form of spatial data) from NYC Open Data.
-The file can be downloaded here.<!-- TODO #12: add a link here? --> Click on "Export" and select "Shapefile".
+The file can be downloaded here.<!-- TODO #12: add a link to shapefile from NYC Open Data? --> Click on "Export" and select "Shapefile".
 A compressed folder will download.
 Move the folder out of your downloads and into a folder on your computer were you will be keeping all of the data for this workshop.
 When you open the folder you will notice there are four different files in there that all have the same name, yet are a different file type.
 In order for a shapefile to work, all of this data needs to stay together.
 Please compress the folder, so that the entire folder can be uploaded into our mapping software when we are ready to use it.<!-- TODO #12: First time shapefile is mentioned, should be added to glossary -->
 - **Census data on race by neighborhood.** Census generated demographic data can be downloaded as a CSV file from the Census website.
 I've already downloaded the spreadsheet and cleaned it up for us so that it only has the variables that we are interested in—`GeoName` (neighborhood name), `GeoID` (a unique identifier for each neighborhood), and `BINHP` (Percent Black).<!-- TODO #12: what does it mean that you have downloaded the spreadsheet here?
 Is it one of the datasets in the frontmatter?
 If so, perhaps we should link to it here. -->

 ## Preview the Result